How To Increase Calories In Your Underweight Child’s Diet

-As a pediatric dietitian and a parent of a child who is underweight, I have faced similar challenges working through this situation with my son.
+As a pediatric dietitian and a parent, I have faced similar challenges working through this situation with my son when he was younger.
 Some of the more notable obstacles I encountered were related to finding higher calorie foods that my son would actually eat, and practical, inexpensive choices.
 And when I found good options, I realized that I needed a strategy to keep my son’s high calorie foods separate from the other family members who did not need to follow a high calorie diet.

-It was also important to me to find options that did not have a large upfront cost and came in reasonably-sized packages so that I did not feel bad about wasting food from the failed product or experiment.
+It was also important to me to find options that did not have a large upfront cost and came in reasonably-sized packages, so that I didn’t feel bad about wasting food from the failed product or experiment.

 - Make food for the child that needs extra calories without giving it to the whole family.
-Some ideas to accomplish this are adding extra oil and butter to one serving of pasta, using extra nut butter on your child’s bread, serving whole milk to your underweight child with meals, and adding extra cream and maple syrup to oatmeal.
+Add extra oil and butter to one serving of pasta, use extra nut butter on your child’s bread, serve whole milk with meals, or add extra cream and maple syrup to oatmeal.